lunaSnowflake/The-Spark-Foundation-Tasks/README.md

 ● As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team. \
 ● Suggest teams or players a company should endorse for its products.

-Watch the Analysis Video on Youtube: https://youtu.be/sQRcw2X9wrU
+Watch the Full Analysis Video on Youtube: https://youtu.be/sQRcw2X9wrU
 \
 \
 2️⃣ Classification using Decision Tree